100 Books to Fuel Design Growth

-A community-vetted library to inspire growth in software design with suggested starting points.
+A community-vetted library to inspire creative innovation through design with suggested starting points.
 Includes FREE Notion database access.

 I recently asked senior designers on X to share the books that they’d like to make required reading for every junior designer.

 The community delivered, sharing dozens of fantastic suggestions across a wide range of topics that combine to influence the modern discipline of software design.

 In response, I curated the suggestions into a FREE Notion database that you can save so that you’re never left wondering where to go next to level up your skills.

 I’m calling it the Better by Design Growth Library.

 Every new Better by Design subscriber will receive this database in their welcome email.
 All you have to do to get it for yourself is subscribe and check your email. 💚 ✉️ 👇